 Applying enough fertilizer to maximize profit potential and taking steps to reducing nutrient losses will improve canola yield per tonne of fertilizer applied.
 This will have a positive effect for both economic and environmental sustainability

-The Canola Council of Canada’s sustainability targets include a goal to have 50 per cent of canola production acres under 4R Nutrient Stewardship by 2025.
+The Canola Council of Canada’s sustainability targets include a goal to have 90 per cent of canola production acres under 4R Nutrient Stewardship by 2025.
+[Editor’s note: This was originally set at 50 per cent, and the original print version of this article uses the 50 per cent number.]

 Biodiversity of habitat across the farm can increase populations of bees and beneficials, which can increase yields and provide a natural check on insect populations.
 Biodiversity through crop rotations can reduce disease severity and expand management options for weeds.